mathspp/mathspp/pages/02.blog/personal-highlights-of-europython-2025/item.md

 I got some visibility because I was on stage a couple of times, and I think that's why people thanked me explicitly, but there are so many folks who devoted so much of their time and energy to the conference...
 Even as I'm writing this, 4 weeks _after_ the conference, there are many volunteers still hard at work processing financial aid refunds, working on publishing the talk videos, and more.

-Next year, you should also volunteer at EuroPython 2025!
+Next year, you should also volunteer!

 ## Speaking at EuroPython 2025